akcsri/elearning-system/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. See error

+## Expected Behavior

+What you expected to happen.

-## Expected vs Actual Behavior
+## Actual Behavior

-Expected: ...
-Actual: ...
+What actually happened.